forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI (`sf` executable) release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: We fixed a bug that prevented `sfdx update` from also updating `sf` to its latest version.
+* FIX: Installation of `sf` will be much more reliable when installing `sfdx` via the installers and tarballs.

 ## 1.2.0 (Nov 4, 2021)

-* FIX: We fixed some under-the-hood bugs.
+* FIX: We fixed a bug that prevented `sfdx update` from also updating `sf` to its latest version.

 ## 1.1.5 (Oct 28, 2021)